RandomStuffs22/coreos.github.com/index.markdown

 ./chromite/bin/cros_sdk
 ```

-**WARNING:** If you evern need to delete the SDK chroot use
+**WARNING:** If you ever need to delete the SDK chroot use
 `./chromite/bin/cros_sdk --delete`.
 Otherwise, you will delete `/dev`
 entries that are bind mounted into the chroot.

-Setup the "core" user's password.
+Set up the "core" user's password.

 ```
 ./set_shared_user_password.sh
 ```

-Target amd64-generic for this image.
+Target amd64-generic for this image:

 ```
 export BOARD=amd64-generic
 ```

-Setup a board root filesystem in /build/${BOARD}
+Setup a board root filesystem in /build/${BOARD}:

 ```
 ./setup_board --board=${BOARD}
 ```

-Build all of the target binary packages
+Build all of the target binary packages:

 ```
 ./build_packages --board=${BOARD}
 ```

 Build an image based on the built binary packages along with the developer
-overlay.
+overlay:

 ```
 ./build_image --board=${BOARD} --noenable_rootfs_verification dev
 ```

 After this finishes up commands for converting the raw bin into
 a bootable vm will be printed.
-Run the `image_to_vm` command.
+Run the `image_to_vm.sh` command.

 ### Booting

 Once you build an image you can launch it with KVM (instructions will
-print out after image_to_vm.sh runs).
+print out after `image_to_vm.sh` runs).

 To demo the general direction we are starting in now the OS starts two
 small daemons that you can access over an HTTP interface.
 The first,